Fahrenheit 451 (1966) dir. François Truffaut

-The rage against "political correctness" quickly devolved into a way for right-wing commentators to say racist things without getting in trouble.
+The 1990’s campaign against "political correctness" quickly devolved into a way for right-wing commentators to say racist things without getting in trouble.
 But the silliness of the anti-PC movement doesn't mean there isn't a point to be made.

 Liberal society manages multiculturalism by creating a generic, neutral meeting space.